 - the communications market - where tuneable, high power, coherent mm wave is highly desired

 - improved NMR spectroscopy through Dynamic Nuclear Polarisation, enhancing the signal level to produce significantly higher contrast & sensitivity

 Licensing & development

-We're seeking a commercial partner to accelerate the development of this technology.
-For more information, please contact the RKES team.
+We are seeking a commercial partner to accelerate the development of this technology.
+For more information, please contact Liam Balloch (firstname.lastname@example.org) in the Research & Knowledge Exchange Services team.